NAU Graduate Student Government

 Graduate student government organization funding

 All approved NAU graduate student organizations and clubs may apply for organization funding.
-Contact the NAU GSG Chief of Staff for information and an application.
+Contact GSG@nau.edu for information.

 GSG statement on diversity